Getting affiliate sales is not easy. But you can make it easier by using some tips and tricks.

 You can negotiate with your affiliate manager to increase your commission rates.
 If you are a high seller, they might increase your rates.
 I was able to increase my affiliate payout rates of Bluehost by negotiating.

 - Collect all the information about how you are promoting them.

 - Then check the commission rates of others.

 - And send an email with your future promotion strategies and what you can bring to the table.
 And ask to increase your commission rates.

 Hope these tips and tricks will help you to increase your affiliate sales.

-When it comes to increasing affiliate sales, the most important thing is experimenting different things.
+When it comes to increasing affiliate sales, the most important thing is experimenting with different things.

 So experiments a lot.
-And implement the ways I’ve shown on this post.
+And implement the ways I’ve shown in this post.

 However, if you found this post useful, help me by sharing this post on Facebook, Twitter, or Google+.